It’s the most wonderful time of the year when fall colors in Cleveland start to appear!

 When is Peak Leaf Peeping in Cleveland?

-Based on the 2022 Fall Foliage Prediction Map by the Smokey Mountain National Park, peek fall leaf colors in the Cleveland to Akron area will be around October 10.
-Other parts of Northeast Ohio would be around October 17th.
-With small hints of fall color already showing up near Cleveland, the best times to see color will probably be around mid-September to early October this year.
+Based on the 2023 Fall Foliage Prediction Map by the Smokey Mountain National Park, peak fall leaf colors in the Cleveland to Akron area will be just before mid-Octobe with southern parts of Ohio following within the next week or two.
+With small hints of fall color already showing up near Cleveland, it’s time to make some plans on where to see the best colors!

 Fun fact about colorful fall foliage